gazebosim/docs/garden/migration_from_ignition.md

 Additionally, take note of the following behaviors:

-- Config files are not overwritten, so you might need to delete or manually migrate Ignition-counterpart references in your config files to get them to point to the appropriate Gazebo-counterpart locations
+- Pre-existing config files do not get overwritten, so if you'd like to use your old configurations or have a config file in a custom location, you might need to manually migrate Ignition-counterpart references in your config files to get them to point to the appropriate counterpart
+  - For example, a prior config file targeting `gz-sim` file could be using an `ignition::gazebo::systems::Physics` plugin.
+    You might encounter deprecation warnings because that reference has not yet been migrated.

 - Because the install spaces have changed, if you have hard-coded locations involving `ignition`, you might need to migrate them to `gz`

 ## Migration Steps